Orthopedic Surgery Recertification

 ABPS will accept for recertification Diplomates originally certified by the American Board of Medical Specialties (ABMS) or the Association Bureau of Osteopathic Specialists (AOABOS) member boards in any specialty in which ABPS currently certifies physicians.
 Click here for full details.

 Requirements for Recertification

-- Submit documentation of CME hours: an average of 50 Category 1 CME hours per year with at least 25 hours per year in the field of Orthopedic Surgery.
-Over the eight-year certification period, the totals would be 400 CME, with 200 of those CME in Orthopedic Surgery.
-The ABPS CME form must be used in compiling the CMEs, click here.
-Copies of an official printout or copies of certificates must be attached to the ABPS CME Form.
+- Submit documentation of CME hours: an average of 50 hours of Category 1 CME per year with at least 25 CMEs in the field of Orthopedic Surgery.
+Over the eight-year certification period, the totals would be 400 CME, with 200 of those CME credits from Orthopedic Surgery related topics.
+Copies of an official CME summary from the granting organization or copies of individual certificates must be submitted for all completed CME activities.
 NOTE: Teaching hours may be used to help satisfy the CME requirement; however, the total teaching hours submitted may not be more than half the overall total CME required and a letter from the program director or official certificate verifying the number of hours claimed must also be submitted.

 - Complete 16 hours of AAPS-Sponsored CME (For certificates expiring 2016 or later) – Information regarding AAPS-Sponsored CME is available here www.aapsus.org/cme-certification.

 - Requirements for recertification in Orthopedic Surgery include successful completion of a recertification examination.

 - Recertification is now easier than ever.
 Simply log in to your Diplomate account using the Diplomate Log In button at the top of this page, and go to My Certifications.